Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Claude Team and Claude Enterprise give organizations access to Anthropic's Claude models, one of the strongest general-purpose AI assistants available in 2026.
 BastionGPT gives healthcare professionals the same class of frontier models, including Claude, inside a platform built for clinical work.
 For a practice that handles patient information, the deciding question is not model quality.
 It is whether the plan you can actually buy is permitted to touch protected health information, and what it costs to get there.

 The quick answer: Choose BastionGPT if your work touches patient information.
 Every plan includes a signed BAA from $20 per user per month, an unlimited 10-speaker AI scribe, clinical note formats (SOAP, DAP, BIRP, H&P), analysis of 10+ documents and 1,000+ pages at once, and named frontier models (GPT-5.5, Claude, and Gemini 3 Pro).
-Choose Claude Team or Enterprise for general business and engineering work that never involves PHI, or if you are a 50+ seat organization ready for a sales-assisted Enterprise contract with usage-based billing.
+Choose Claude Team or Enterprise for general business and engineering work that never involves PHI, or if you are a 20+ seat organization ready for an Enterprise plan with usage billed on top of seat fees.
 Anthropic's BAA excludes its Free, Pro, Max, and Team plans entirely, and no Claude plan includes a medical scribe.

 For the deeper compliance analysis of Anthropic's consumer and business plans, including what the BAA excludes, read Is Claude HIPAA Compliant?